Qinxuliang1997/WriterGPT/README.md

-This project demonstrates how to build a simple Q&A system using Python, Django, and OpenAI's GPT.
-The system can answer questions based on the context provided from a specific article.
-The user interface is built using HTML and Tailwind.
+This project is a simple writter system using Python, Django, LlamaIndex, and OpenAI's GPT.
+The system can write content based on the context provided from some related uploaded articles.
+The user interface is built using Node.js and React.

 ## Getting Started
 1. Clone the repository: